alpa-projects/alpa/examples/opt_serving/README.rst

 ================================================

 The code of this tutorial is under `examples/opt_serving <https://github.com/alpa-projects/alpa/tree/main/examples/opt_serving>`_.
-Add the root directory of Alpa repo to the environment variable ``PYTHONPATH`` if you install Alpa by wheel (Not required if you install Alpa from source).

 - Run generation using the 125M model with PyTorch/HuggingFace backend: